lisabronwyn/slow-drongo/README.md

 ## Description

-Create a simple content management system that allows users to add, delete, or update books.
+Create a simple content management system that allows admin to add, delete, or update books.
 Books entered in the system can be viewed in a listing, or searched for using basic searches (title, author, genre).

 ## Context